-1. The current Constitution of Saint Helena, Ascension and Tristan da Cunha, which entered into force in September 2009, provides for the protection of the fundamental rights and freedoms of the individual.
+- 1. The current Constitution of Saint Helena, Ascension and Tristan da Cunha, which entered into force in September 2009, provides for the protection of the fundamental rights and freedoms of the individual.
 The new Constitution changed the name of the Territory from "Saint Helena and its Dependencies" to "Saint Helena, Ascension and Tristan da Cunha", giving the three islands equal status within the Territory.
 The Head of the Government is the Governor, who is appointed by the British Crown.
 However, the ability of the Governor to act inconsistently with the wishes of elected councillors is curtailed in comparison with the previous Constitution.
-The British Overseas Territories Act 2002 provides for the granting of British citizenship to "British overseas territory citizens" when certain qualifications are met.

-2. The Legislative Council on Saint Helena comprises the Speaker, the Deputy Speaker, the Attorney General and 12 members elected by the public.
+The British Overseas Territories Act 2002 provides for the granting of British citizenship to "British overseas territory citizens" when certain qualifications are met. - 2.
+The Legislative Council on Saint Helena comprises the Speaker, the Deputy Speaker, the Attorney General and 12 members elected by the public.
 Only the 12 members elected by the public are voting members.
 The Speaker and the Deputy Speaker are elected by the voting members and the Attorney General is an ex officio member.
 The Executive Council consists of the Chief Minister, four Ministers and the Attorney General, who is ex officio and non-voting.
 The Chief Minister is elected by the Legislative Council.
 The Chief Minister selects four Ministers from the voting members.
 The Governor presides at meetings of the Executive Council.
-General Elections are held by secret ballot, at intervals of no more than four years, by universal suffrage of those aged 17 years and over.

-3. The 2009 Constitution contains enhanced provisions for ensuring the independence of the judiciary from the legislative and executive branches of the Government.
+There shall be a general election of the elected members of the Legislative Council at such time, being not less than six weeks nor more than three months after the date of every dissolution of the Council, as the Governor appoints. - 3.
+The 2009 Constitution contains enhanced provisions for ensuring the independence of the judiciary from the legislative and executive branches of the Government.
 The judicial system comprises the Court of Appeal, the Supreme Court and subordinate courts (currently the Magistrates' Court and the Labour Regulating Authority to determine employment claims; others may be established by ordinance) and the Coroner, to investigate certain sudden or suspicious deaths.
 There remains a final appeal to the Judicial Committee of the Privy Council in prescribed circumstances.
-The Media Commission has been established by ordinance and deals with complaints about breaches of the media codes of practice.

-4. A political governance review was conducted in 2019 and 2020 and reports thereon were issued in December 2019 and March 2020.
-The terms of reference for the Saint Helena political governance review were "to assess the drivers and enablers of the current political governance system and the possible rationale for changing the current political governance system".
-On 3 August 2020, the Governance Commission established by the Governor to examine and define locally workable options for improving the system of governance presented its report to the Legislative Council.
-A public consultation was subsequently held to seek public views and comments on the two alternative governance systems identified in the review, namely a "revised committee system" and a "ministerial system".
-The Progress Committee, established by the Legislative Council on 16 October 2020, presented its report on 22 December 2020.
-Following a consultative poll on 17 March 2021 and endorsement of the result by the Legislative Council, a Constitutional Amendment Order was made by Order in Council and laid before Parliament in July 2021 and came into effect on 25 October 2021.
-The Order made provision for the introduction of a ministerial system of government to replace the previous committee system.

-5. From 1 April 2021, the Public Service adopted a new structure with five portfolios and a Central Support Service.
-The five portfolios are health and social care, education skills and employment, environment natural resources and planning, safety, security and home affairs, treasury infrastructure and sustainable development and a Central Support Service with overarching support to all portfolios.
+The Media Commission has been established by ordinance and deals with complaints about breaches of the media codes of practice. - 4.
+Following a political governance review conducted in 2019 and 2020, a consultative poll on 17 March 2021 and the endorsement of the result of the poll by the Legislative Council, a Constitutional Amendment Order was made by Order in Council and laid before Parliament in July 2021 and came into effect on 25 October 2021.
+The Order made provision for the introduction of a ministerial system of government to replace the previous committee system. - 5.
+From 1 April 2021, the Public Service adopted a new structure with five portfolios, and a Central Support Service providing overarching support to all portfolios.
+The five portfolios are: health and social care; education, skills and employment; environment, natural resources and planning; safety, security and home affairs; and treasury, infrastructure and sustainable development.